 Janet explained, that the AMVs in the remote places initially get training on the technical side of handling the lawn mower and learn to be able to identify faults.
 As ATprojects provides their AMVs with CUG phones (Closed User Group), Joseph or another mechanic can instruct the AMV on the phone and help them to find faults and get minor ones repaired without having the lawn mower flown out.

-Remi told me that every stop takes about 45 minutes to transfer the fuel into the local jerry cans and for the RAA staff to check the airstrip and lawn mower, to ask how things are going and to give some advice to the community.
+The pilot told me that every stop takes about 45 minutes to transfer the fuel into the local jerry cans and for the RAA staff to check the airstrip and lawn mower, to ask how things are going and to give some advice to the community.
 Usually the iRamp charters allow for some extra weight allowance to take mail and letters to the communities in addition to some store goods to those strips.

 Poor airstrip means poor service